Legazpi, Albay: Road

-Legazpi lies on the Philippine highway network (the Maharlika Highway, part of the Pan-Philippine Corridor), which connects the city by road to Manila to the north and Sorsogon to the south.
-The national government has approved major highway projects to improve connectivity.
-In particular, SLEX Toll Road 5 is a planned 420‑km, four‑lane expressway from Lucena City (Quezon Province) through the Bicol Region to Matnog (Sorsogon).
-This highway will significantly cut travel time along the eastern seaboard of Luzon: San Miguel Corporation has committed to build Toll Road 5, which will pass through Quezon, Camarines Sur, Albay and Sorsogon.
+Legazpi lies on the Maharlika Highway, part of the Pan-Philippine Corridor which connects the city by road to Manila to the north and Sorsogon to the south.
+The national government plans to improve connectivity with SLEX Toll Road 5, a 420‑km, four‑lane expressway from Lucena City (Quezon Province) through the Bicol Region to Matnog (Sorsogon).
+This highway will significantly cut travel time along the eastern seaboard of Luzon and will pass through Quezon, Camarines Sur, Albay and Sorsogon.

-Public land transport in Legazpi includes buses, jeepneys, tricycles, taxis and pedicabs.
-Legazpi Grand Central Terminal (opened 2014) is the main intercity bus and van terminal for the city.
-This award-winning terminal was built under a 25‑year public-private partnership: a private developer constructed and now operates the 3.45-hectare "state-of-the-art" terminal complex at no cost to the city.
-It handles routes to Naga, Manila and other major cities, and has modern facilities for passengers.
+Public road transport in Legazpi includes buses, jeepneys, tricycles, taxis, and pedicabs, with Legazpi Grand Central Terminal the main intercity bus and van terminal for the city.
+This award-winning terminal was built under a 25‑year public-private partnership whereby a private developer constructed and now operates the 3.45-hectare "state-of-the-art" terminal complex at no cost to the city.
+It handles routes to Naga, Manila, and other major cities, and has modern facilities for passengers.
 Local trips within the metro area are mainly by jeepney and tricycle, with taxi cabs and ride hailing services serving the central business district.

-As of 2023, Legazpi City had a total road length of 590.09 kilometers.
-Of this, the majority—520.90 kilometers—were concrete roads, reflecting extensive urban infrastructure development.
-The remaining network includes 54.16 kilometers of asphalt roads, 10.24 kilometers of gravel roads, and 4.79 kilometers of unpaved roads.
-This composition highlights the city's emphasis on durable road surfacing to support both urban mobility and regional connectivity.
+As of 2023 Legazpi had a total road length of 590.09 kilometers.
+Of this, the majority (520.90 kilometers) were concrete roads, with the remaining network including 54.16 kilometers of asphalt roads, 10.24 kilometers of gravel roads, and 4.79 kilometers of unpaved roads.